 Ahead offers a range of different drum protection tools.
-Their Armour line features semi-soft drum, cymbal, and hardware cases while its Ogio line has tough cases with wheels meant for carrying hardware.
+Their Armour line features semi-soft drum, cymbal, and hardware cases while its Ogio line has tough hard plastic cases with wheels meant for carrying hardware.

 Beato has been around for ages and has an entire suite of bags for everything drum-related.
 Their most popular lines are the Curdura, Pro I, and Pro II.

 This company began as a one-man brass-instrument mute maker in 1935 but has now become a big name in bags.
 Their Enduro line has great foam padding and smooth nylon covering while the Enduro Pro line has are hard plastic drum cases that gives great protection.
 Their Tuxedo and Galaxy line has been around for ages and has incredible build quality.
 These bags should last very long.

 The Impact is best known for its lightweight hard shell cases that have unique styling.
 They also have soft bags for drums, cymbals, drum sticks, and hardware!